 - 2.77 The District is generally well served by mobile phone network coverage.
 Almost everywhere is capable of receiving a basic '2G' service (phone calls and text messages), with the exception of the most remote parts of the District such as in the far north east, around Bewcastle and small patches of higher ground to the south east, beyond Castle Carrock. - 2.78 Mobile internet services (3G) are enjoying increasing provision across the District.
 The Carlisle urban area enjoys near complete network coverage, beyond this however services are limited.
-There is coverage in Brampton and Longtown and this is gradually encroaching into more rural areas as well. - 2.79 Superfast mobile internet, known as 4G, is currently only available within the urban area of Carlisle.
-It is uncertain as to when this will be expanded to include other settlements within the District.
+There is coverage in Brampton and Longtown and expected to continue to expand into more rural areas across the district through the expansion of 3G nationally funded both by the Broadband Delivery UK's (BDUK) Mobile Infrastructure Project, which is providing funding to cover 'not spots' for mobile signal, and the changes in the mobile spectrum purchase obligations of mobile network operators who are being encouraged to meet geographical rather than population coverage targets. - 2.79 Superfast mobile internet, known as 4G, is currently only available within the urban area of Carlisle.
+It is expected that coverage will expand to include other settlements within the District as the Government begins to include geographical rather than population coverage targets in the mobile spectrum purchase obligations of mobile network operators; details of when or where these services will be rolled out is not currently available.